AntonyDavidTroy/OlympusFitness/README.md

    - I have place a button underneath the timetable which contains a downloadable image of the timetable for the user to download and keep saved on the device just incase of any network issues that they could potentially have with their device. e.g. no service on the users mobile device.

+   -  The timetable also scrolls from left to right when the device becomes too small to fit all on one page without looking distorted.

 <img src="https://github.com/AntonyDavidTroy/OlympusFitness/blob/master/readme-assets/images/timetable.jpg">